Growing up, I had a band teacher, Mr. Sampson, who used to say (when I wasn’t listening):

 What (other than attending) are Attendees doing that Non-Attendees aren’t?
 Hum will give you insight into the differences between these two audiences and allow you to act on it.
 Let’s say there’s an article on Vaccine Distribution that’s driving the Attendee group to the events.
 If we get that article in front of the Non-Attendees, we can drive more event participation.
 Additionally, we can take the Attendee list and create a social media lookalike campaign to run on Facebook and LinkedIn.
 Now we’ve taken data about our attendees and used it to better serve our Non-Attendees as well as attract brand new audience members.

 Extrapolate that example out to other ideas — engaging sponsors in year-round programs, sharing content to exactly match member interests, engaging new audiences with targeted campaigns —and you can start to see the growth potential for your organization.

 Listening Makes Experiences Better

-AIPs help member organizations meet the same expectations, in the context of personal and professional development.
+Next gen CDPs help content-driven organizations meet the same expectations, in the context of personal and professional development.

-If you think you’re ready to kickstart growth at your organization, reach out— we’d love to help you assess if Hum is right for you.
-If you’re still learning about what’s right for you, be sure to browse our blog, and subscribe to our newsletter.
-We’ll send you digital transformation content to help you learn.
+If you think you’re ready to kickstart growth at your organization, don't miss our Guide to Digital Transformation.
+Or, just reach out— we’d love to help you assess if Hum is right for you.